Local governments must make environmental justice a priority, panelists say

 Local governments have the technology and science to fight environmental injustice, panelists on the subject said during a discussion Saturday.
 All they have to do is make those problems a priority.

-The Denton Black Film Festival hosted a panel on environmental justice Saturday with experts, activists and people involved with Flint: The Poisoning of an American City, a film that screened during the festival about the Flint water crisis.
+The Denton Black Film Festival hosted a panel on environmental justice Saturday with experts, activists and people involved with Flint: The Poisoning of an American City, a film that screened during the festival about water crisis in Flint, Michigan.

 “It’s not the technical problems that are difficult,” said David Hunter, watershed protection manager for the city of Denton.
 “The engineering, the science — those things by large have been solved.
 It’s the social, the economic problems that create an issue.”